vorce/lagun/README.md

 [![Heroku](http://heroku-badge.herokuapp.com/?app=trylagun&style=flat)](http://trylagun.herokuapp.com/)

 An interactive web UI for Open API (2.0) specs.
+Think of it as an alternative to the default [Swagger UI](https://github.com/swagger-api/swagger-ui).
-My first toy project in Elm.
+My first project for learning and exploring Elm.

 Uses: